 The social stigma against vocational paths is slowly weakening, but the college-for-everyone cultural pressure still pushes many students toward degrees with poor ROI when a trade would serve them better financially and practically.
 The German and Swiss apprenticeship models, which produce excellent outcomes, are the benchmark against which US vocational education lags.

 For fields like cloud computing, data analysis, digital marketing, and cybersecurity, vendor certifications and demonstrated project work have genuine market value.
 An AWS Solutions Architect certification from a candidate with a strong portfolio can be more compelling to a technical hiring manager than a general business degree.
-Google, Microsoft, and Coursera now offer professional certificates that are specifically designed for career entry and are recognized by employer partners.
+Google, Microsoft, and Coursera now offer professional certificates specifically designed for career entry, recognized by employer partners.

 The Changing Employer Landscape